ThomasKaiser/Knowledge/articles/Netatalk_2.2_on_Ubuntu_Focal_Fossa.md

 ## Why?

-TL;DR: It makes no sense at all unless you're forced to use proprietary software that can only make use of the old Netatalk metadata scheme.
+**TL;DR: It makes no sense at all unless you're forced to use proprietary software that can only make use of the old Netatalk 2.x metadata scheme.**

-Ubuntu 20.04 LTS finally ships with Netatalk 3.1.12 so unless you're in that bad situation explained above simply enjoy Netatalk via an ''apt install netatalk''.
+Ubuntu 20.04 LTS finally ships with Netatalk 3.1.12 so unless you're in that bad situation explained above simply enjoy Netatalk 3 via an ''apt install netatalk''.
 In our case we need Netatalk 2.x since we're using a commercial backup/sync suite called [Archiware P5](https://p5.archiware.com) which is only compatible with the old Netatalk metadata format.
-We use P5 Synchronize to sync Mac fileserver contents hourly from Helios EtherShare/PCShare servers to be available trough FOSS Netatalk as a means of 'permanent backup' on another machine.
+We use P5 Synchronize to sync Mac fileserver contents hourly from Helios EtherShare/PCShare servers to be available through free and open Netatalk as a means of 'permanent backup' on another machine (no, you can't do this with `rsync` or `zfs send|receive` since metadata conversion and encodings translation is needed).

 ## The challenge ##

 Netatalk 2.2.6 from 2017-07-09 is only available as source tarball and was linked against OpenSSL 1.0.x back then.
-Ubuntu 20.04 uses OpenSSL 1.1.x by default and as such patches are needed.
+Ubuntu 20.04 uses OpenSSL 1.1.x by default and as such patches are needed to make it work on Focal Fossa.

 ## The details ##